 As with other seafood, freshness is key for lobster.
-“Live is the way to go,” says Chef David.
+“Live is the way to go,” says Ezelle.
 “If you try to heat up lobster that has already been cooked, you’ll get a rubbery consistency.
 The best lobster is the one that is alive, then quickly dispatched and consumed.”
 You should be able to find live lobster at a nearby premium grocery store.
 You could also have a live lobster delivered to your door by The Lobster Guy.

 Ideally, you would take a lobster from the grocery store (or the sea), go home, and cook it right away.
 Depending on your schedule, however, this may not be realistic.
 “If you were to cover the lobster with wet newspaper and put it in the fridge, it would probably stay alive until the following day,” says Chef David.
 “They will hold on for about 24 hours out of the water as long as there’s plenty of moisture in that wet newspaper.”

 Dispatching the Lobster Humanely

 There’s some dispute over whether lobsters feel pain; two studies over the past 10 years have arrived at different conclusions.
 Either way, you should dispatch the lobster quickly before cooking it.
 The best way to go about this is to dull the lobster’s senses by putting it in the freezer for at least 20 minutes, then splitting its skull in half with a large kitchen knife.

 And now to the cooking part.
 With the help of Ezelle, we’ve put together three methods of preparing lobster, each with its own advantages.
 “The most important thing to remember is the tails and the claws have to be treated differently,” says Ezelle.
 “And when I say treated differently, I mean in terms of cooking time.”
 First up is boiling the lobster, which you’ve likely seen in movies or cartoons.
 This quick guide assumes that your lobster is about 2.5-3 pounds.

 - Fill a large pot 3/4 full with salted water.